Actively Recruiting

 • Active smoker during the study

-• Use of chronic immunosuppressive therapies, including oral or topical steroids in the study area
+• Use of chronic immunosuppressive therapies including oral or topical steroids in the study area

-• Prosthetic use for less than 3 months
+• Prosthetic use less than 3 months

 • Known bleeding disorders